 Ontario Secondary School Diploma or equivalent, including these required courses:

-The HOAE requirement has been temporarily waived for applicants applying to September 2022.
-Admission decisions for September 2022 will be based on the GPA of your top 6 grades, including the required courses.
+The HOAE requirement has been temporarily waived for applicants applying to September 2023, January 2024 and May 2024.
+Admission decisions for these intakes will be based on the GPA of your top 6 grades, including the required courses.

 The following Articulation Agreement applies only to students enrolled in the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program, starting at Sheridan in September 2019 or later.

 Applicants who do not possess the necessary admission requirements to this program at Sheridan who complete the Pre-Health Sciences Pathway to Advanced Diplomas and Degrees program will be granted admission, contingent on space in the program (in the semester that they are applying for), if they fulfill the following criteria:

 - An overall GPA of 3.0;

 - A minimum of 70% in required science and math courses for the program(s) to which the student is seeking admission; and